namjaejeon/ksmbd-tools/README.md

 sudo umount /mnt

 # this need to restart when updating and deleting users applies to shares as well
-# however, adding new users and shares does not require a restart
+# however, adding new users and shares does *not* require a restart
-# restarting ksmbd means you run `ksmbd.mountd' again after you shut it down.
+# restarting ksmbd means you run `ksmbd.mountd' again after you shut it down

 # toggle printing of the `all' debug component
 sudo ksmbd.control --debug=all